 - Other than a signature, is there anything else that’s stopping you from moving forward?

 - Should we get started and take care of the details later?

 The Power of Sales Questions

 I’ve often said that listening is one of the most underestimated skills in sales.

 Before you listen, you’ll need to ask specific questions that help move the sale forward.

-Using the questions I’ve shared above, in the sequence I’ve shared them, is sure to move your sale towards a close quickly.
+Using these 15 best sales questions to ask, in the sequence that I’ve shared, is sure to move your sale towards a close quickly.